geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Yeah, let's get this on BERT and ResNet and see if we can see what's left.

 ##### **Chenyu** [[00:24:13](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1453)]
-Oh, so the BERT thing you posted was not with beam search, right?
+Oh, so the BERT thing you posted was not with BEAM search, right?

 ##### **Qazalin** [[00:24:19](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1459)]
 Yeah, just pure BERT.